resources & links

 Projects must address one or more of the goals identified in the Commission's strategic plan:

-- Economic Opportunities: investments in entrepreneurial business development strategies that strengthen the economy of Appalachia
+- Building Appalachian Businesses: investments in entrepreneurial business development strategies that strengthen the economy of Appalachia

-- Ready Workforce: investments in improved education, knowledge, skills and health of residents to work and succeed in Appalachia
+- Building Appalachia’s Workforce Ecosystem: investments in improved education, knowledge, skills and health of residents to work and succeed in Appalachia

-- Critical Infrastructure: investments in critical infrastructure that is necessary for economic development to include broadband, transportation, water and wastewater
+- Building Appalachia’s Infrastructure: investments in critical infrastructure that is necessary for economic development to include broadband, transportation, water and wastewater

-- Core Natural and Cultural Assets: investment in the region's natural and cultural heritage assets that strengthen Appalachia’s community and economic development potential
+- Building Regional Culture and Tourism: investment in the region's natural and cultural heritage assets that strengthen Appalachia’s community and economic development potential

-- Leadership and Community Capacity: investments that build the capacity and skills of current and next generation leaders and organizations to innovate, partner and advance community and economic development
+- Building Community Leaders and Capacity: investments that build the capacity and skills of current and next generation leaders and organizations to innovate, partner and advance community and economic development

 Construction Projects: $ 500,000